-- CCAP is participating in the 21st Conference of Parties (COP21) of the United Nations Climate Change Conference (UNFCCC), in Paris, France from November 30 – December 11, 2015.
-COP21 aims to adopt a global agreement on climate.
-CCAP will be actively participating in COP21 on the sidelines of the negotiations.
-We will be hosting a side event on transformation in the energy sector and achieving INDC targets.
-We will also be participating in bilateral meetings and a variety of other public and private events on mitigation, finance, Nationally Appropriate Mitigation Actions (NAMAs), INDCs, and a global climate agreement. learn more »
+- CCAP participated in the 21st Conference of Parties (COP21) of the United Nations Climate Change Conference (UNFCCC), in Paris, France from November 30 – December 11, 2015.
+COP21 was aimed at adopting a global agreement on climate.
+The Paris Agreement is an ambitious global framework founded on the commitment shown by nearly all Parties—covering 95% of global emissions—in their submission of Intended Nationally Determined Contributions (INDCs).
+CCAP worked closely with developing countries to analyze key INDCs and assess how best they can receive support to convert these into implementable policies and measures, and finance-ready investment plans.
+CCAP actively participated on the sidelines of the negotiations, including hosting a side event on transformation in the energy sector and achieving INDC targets.
+We also participated in bilateral meetings and a variety of other public and private events on mitigation, finance, Nationally Appropriate Mitigation Actions (NAMAs), INDCs, and a global climate agreement. learn more »

 - Not long ago, Nationally Appropriate Mitigation Actions (NAMAs) were little more than an obscure idea contained in a single sentence on an international climate change treaty document.
 Today, NAMAs are springing up around the globe as a promising solution to the climate change challenge thanks in large part to extensive efforts by groups like the Center for Clean Air Policy and its partners.

 Few recognized the potential when NAMAs were first mentioned in the Bali Action Plan in December 2007.
 CCAP’s founding president, Ned Helme, saw in NAMAs a workable template that could advance global climate goals and at the same time spur economic development that would help people in developing countries over the long haul.